 You have been subjected to months worth of social distancing, hand washing, masking and related hygiene precautions.
 But you should also be reminded that since the virus is primarily spread as airborne particles there are simple environmental features you can control to minimize its potential harm .
-While the scientists are still determining what level of “minimum effective dose” that actually bring on the virus’s consequences to humans, and of course factors of age, genetics and exposure duration; listed below are certain easily achievable means to help keep your indoor air quality more virus resistant:
+While the scientists are still determining what level of “minimum effective dose” and “viral loading criteria”that actually bring on the virus’s consequences to humans, and of course factors of age, genetics and exposure duration; listed below are certain easily achievable means to help keep your indoor air quality more virus resistant:

 feel the breeze?

 • Open the windows and doors to increase outdoor air ventilation- this increases the airflow and helps lessen the concentration of particles in the room.
 Use negative pressure (such as window exhaust fans) that suck the air out of persons rooms who are sick.
 Even bathroom fans with the door ajar can help.